 Resorption is the body’s natural process of removing bone that is no longer being used.
 Once a tooth has fallen out, your body may start to remove the bone.
 Unfortunately, this can cause the neighboring teeth also to become loose and shift or even fall out.
 Over time, serious bone loss can impair the strength of the bone and even affect a person’s facial appearance.
 Dentists prefer using dental implants, in part, to help stop resorption and increase bone density.

 Traditional dentures and bridges are devices that are used to help restore the function of the teeth.
-Bridges utilize two crowns that are fit over your existing teeth, with prosthetic crowns held between them.
 Dentures utilize a single structure to mimic an entire arch of teeth that are attached to a plastic base that fits over your gums.

-Unfortunately, neither of these options does anything to help maintain your underlying bone structure, so your jaw can become brittle and weak.
+Unfortunately, dentures do not do anything to help maintain your underlying bone structure, so your jaw can become brittle and weak.

-Implant overdentures and bridges utilize the same principle as traditional dentures and bridges.
-However, they attach to implants that are strategically placed along the jaw.
-The denture or bridge will then be specifically created to look and feel like your natural teeth but will be fitted directly on the titanium implant.
+Implant overdentures utilize the same principle as traditional dentures However, they attach to implants that are strategically placed along the jaw.
+The denture will then be specifically created to look and feel like your natural teeth but will be fitted directly on the titanium implant.

 When these dental appliances are attached to the implant, your mouth will gain the function of your natural teeth but have the added benefit of helping to rebuild the strength of the underlying bone.

-Patients who used traditional dentures and bridges often complain about their fit or appearance.
-Implant overdentures and bridges are securely fastened into your mouth, so you do not have to worry about them slipping out while eating a meal or when you have an important conversation.
+Patients who used traditional dentures often complain about their fit or appearance.
+Implant overdentures are securely fastened into your mouth, so you do not have to worry about them slipping out while eating a meal or when you have an important conversation.

 If you are considering your teeth replacement options, call our offices today.
 We stay on the cutting edge of dental technology so we can make sure to off you the best possible solutions for your situation.